ccosse/ccosse.github.io/README.md

 Reading Edge leverages Wikipedia content to generate or build "paragraph reconstruction" assignments for your child or students.
 Each page of an assignment contains a short Wikipedia summary passage and images.
 The student reads the original passage and then reconstructs it by replacing a random handful of words in their correct places.
 The system awards one point per correct word placed.
 Use the exercise to keep kids accountable and the rewards system to bring out their best efforts.
+Read the <a href="https://github.com/ccosse/ccosse.github.io/blob/main/whitepaper.md">Whitepaper</a>.

 ### Reading Edge
 https://youtu.be/JbOJ6Jzabic